andrew-rosario/cmput404-django/README.md

 ##### Question 7
 We might change the name of the polls.
 Or the resource might not exist in that location anymore.

+##### Question 8
+Let's be real, the benefit is... why not?

+But seriously.
+Some views are generic as is.
+Question fields are question fields.
+Voting fields are voting fields.
+Detail fields are detail fields.
+And so on.
+I don't see a need for 'reinventing the wheel' if it already exists in some form.

+We shouldn't use a generic view if the generic view will not suffice for our usecase, or if we want to extend the capabilities of the views beyond overriding their attributes.